 1.6 Correspondence activities

 A correspondence activity on a particular topic may be authorized to be conducted via e-mail between meetings.
 Each correspondence activity should have specified terms of reference.
 A convener is appointed to moderate the e-mail discussion and prepare a report to a subsequent meeting.
 A correspondence activity should normally conclude no later than the contribution deadline of the meeting to which it is expected to report (see also clause 2.3.3.5).
+Correspondence should be conducted through the mailing lists adopted at study group meetings and maintained by TSB.

 1.7 Preparation of reports of study groups, working parties or joint working parties, and Recommendations

 1.7.1 A report on the work done during a meeting of a study group, working party or joint working party shall be prepared by TSB.
 Reports of meetings not attended by TSB should be prepared under the responsibility of the chairman of the meeting.
 This report should set out the results of the meeting and the agreements reached in a condensed form and should identify the points left to the next meeting for further study.
 The number of annexes to the report should be kept to a strict minimum by means of cross-references to contributions, reports, etc., and references to material in the documentation of a study group or working party.
-It would be desirable to have a concise summary of contributions (or equivalent) considered by the meeting.
+A concise summary of contributions (or equivalent) considered by the meeting is required.

-The report should concisely present the following: organization of work; references to and possible summary of contributions and/or documents issued during a meeting; main results, including status of new and/or revised Recommendations consented, determined or under development; directive for future work; planned meetings of working parties, sub-working parties and rapporteur groups; and condensed liaison statements endorsed at the study group or working party level.
+The report should concisely present the following: organization of work; references to and possible summary of contributions and/or documents issued during a meeting; main results, including status of new and/or revised Recommendations consented, determined or under development, and a summary/list of changes (other than editorial) accepted and not accepted; directive for future work; planned meetings of working parties, sub-working parties and rapporteur groups; and condensed liaison statements endorsed at the study group or working party level.
 The table showing the status of Recommendations from the report is used to update the work programme database (see clause 1.4.7).

 1.7.2 To assist TSB in this task, the study group or working party may arrange for delegates to draft some parts of the report.
 TSB should coordinate this drafting work.
 If necessary, the meeting will set up an editorial group to improve the texts of draft Recommendations in the official languages of the Union.